integrationsuperhero/apic/Lab4/index.md

----
-title: APIC Dev Jam Lab 4 - Use Lifecycle Controls to Version your API
+# APIC Dev Jam Lab 4 - Use Lifecycle Controls to Version your API #
----

 In the previous lab, you created a new version of the inventory API which is secured with an OAuth 2.0 provider.
 At this stage, however, the